JoeKnittel/joeknittel.github.io/_posts/2021-01-18-Experiments-With-Excel.md

 ### VLOOKUP

 The last function we'll look at in this post is called *VLOOKUP*.
-It's considerably different from the other functions we've discussed so far, but it's utility is just as significant.
+It's considerably different from the other functions we've discussed so far, but its utility is just as significant.

 *VLOOKUP* finds a corresponding `value` for a given `key` in a `table` of values, located in a specified `column number`.